FlorianRossignol/FlorianRossignol.github.io/Pages/BlogpostTechniqueSceneOpenGl.md

 After rendering my object white phong technique for light, i need to load an 3d object /obj white stb lib i can load whit several function an 3d object dirrectly in my scene!

+I have some part to process mesh and texture directly in my object to create my 3d obj object.

 ![](image 3d object)

 ## LoadCubemap